Joiry/HSL_Carp/slurm.md

 $ sbatch slurm_gzip.sh Exp_011
 ~~~

-Let's use a pointless time wasting job to see a few extra slurm commands
+We can use a pointless time wasting script to see a few extra slurm commands

 ~~~
-$ cp /pine/scr/t/r/tristand/slurm_time_waster.sh .
+$ sbatch slurm_time_waster.sh
 ~~~

-Do an squeue -u <your_onyen> to see its job id if you had run it in a previous session
+Do an squeue -u <your_onyen> to see its job id as if you had run it in a previous session

 Substitute the job id for <jobid> below